 The best practice for sealing your basement against the ingress of groundwater is to allow your concrete to thoroughly dry out.
 The reasoning behind this is, penetrating sealers work by absorbing through the surface cap and deep into the concrete.
 Filling the pores, capillaries, and micro-fractures that make concrete porous.

 If there has been a considerable amount of rain or snow melt, resulting in excessive ground moisture and high-water tables, the concrete can be too damp which could inhibit the proper reaction or cure of the product.

-"We are turning our unfinished basement into a play space for the kids but are concerned about the excessive amount of concrete dust on the basement floor.
+"We are turning our unfinished basement into a play space for the kids, but are concerned about the excessive amount of concrete dust on the basement floor.
 Should we be worried?"

-In winter, people spend more time indoors and in basements.
+In winter, people spend more time indoors and in their basements.
 If your basement is unfinished, the more susceptible you are too breathing in concrete dust.
-Every time something heavy is dragged across the surface, metal tools are dropped, toys are played with, or a broom is used, it grinds away small particles of the concrete surface.
+Every time something heavy is dragged across the surface, metal tools are dropped, toys are played with, or a cleaning broom is used, it grinds away small particles of the concrete surface.

 "Why do the radon levels in my basement fluctuate higher in the winter, but drop in the summer?"